How to Make Sankey Diagram in Excel (With Detailed Steps)

 All Values Extracted from Dataset

-• At this time, add some new columns named End Position, Astart, Amid1, Amid2, Aend, Vstart, Vmid1, Vmid2, Vend, Bstart, Bmid1, Bmid2, and Bend for obtaining values to draw the charts.
+• We have added some new columns and named them End Position, Astart, Amid1, Amid2, Aend, Vstart, Vmid1, Vmid2, Vend, Bstart, Bmid1, Bmid2, and Bend for obtaining values to draw the charts.

 Create New Columns of Sankey Table